 The Company leases various offices and equipment under non-cancellable operating lease agreements.
-The leases have varying terms and renewal rights.
-On renewal, the terms of the leases are renegotiated.
-From July 1, 2019, the Company has only short-term operating leases.
+The Company has only short-term operating leases.
 The Company has entered into lease agreements for offices in China.
-On August 27, 2021, Logico Shanghai signed a one-year lease agreement in China from September 1, 2021 to August 31, 2022 with a monthly lease payment of \$2,940 (RMB 19,000) and a security deposit of \$5,875.
-As of March 31, 2022, there is one remaining lease agreement.
+On August 27, 2022, Logico Shanghai signed a one-year lease agreement in China from September 1, 2022 to August 31, 2023 with a monthly lease payment of \$2,811 (RMB 19,000) and a security deposit of \$5,875.
+As of March 31, 2023, there is one remaining lease agreement.